 Got a trip coming up that includes more than one hotel or flight?
 Then the TripIt travel app is the best travel app you need.
-TripIt will instantly create a master itinerary for each of your trips that you can access anytime, anywhere.
+TripIt will instantly create a master itinerary for each trip that you can access anytime, anywhere.

-I stumbled across a recommendation for 2019 best travel app’s.
+I stumbled across a recommendation for the best travel apps.
 Somehow, I previously missed the TripIt App.
 And it’s a game-changer.

 A longtime fan of multiple legs trips hitting various locations.
 It’s always a challenge to organize the logistics and make sure that everything lines up.
 I’ve been doing this manually for years using Excel, then printing out every reservation page by page for backup.
 Not anymore!

 We have a trip coming up that includes nine flights, five hotels, and soon-to-be added car rentals.
 Four of us are traveling, and each couple booked their flights.
 That’s a lot to track, so I tried TripIt for this trip.
 Guess what, in a few mere minutes, I had a one-stop itinerary.
 And, TripIt caught an error on one of my hotels where I had booked the wrong dates.
 It is the best travel app I’ve used to date.
 I now can’t live without it.

 By far, my favorite new app of 2018 (even if I am late to the party).
 This is going to revolutionize all my planning.